 Working as a partner to Safran Nacelles – the French-based Tier-1 supplier for LEAP-1A nacelles – MRAS’ responsibility includes the thrust reverser’s transcowl and cascades (both produced with composite materials), the thrust reverser actuation system, and engine build-up hardware associated with integrating the nacelle to the LEAP-1A powerplant.

-MRAS’ nacelle component production for LEAP-1A engines is to exceed
+MRAS’ nacelle component production for LEAP-1A engines exceeded

-units annually from 2018 to meet Airbus’ output for the A320neo jetliner
+units to meet Airbus’ output for the A320neo jetliner at a peak rate